Sousse Central Tunisia, Tunisia Travel Guide

 Somewhat limited in urban Sousse.
 Guided tours to nearby rural villages can offer immersive community experiences.

-Tours, notably in the Medina, involve sampling street food, visiting local markets, and learning about the cultural significance of dishes.
+Tours, notably in the Medina, involve sampling street food, visiting local markets, plus gaining knowledge about the cultural significance of dishes.

-An excellent method of experiencing the vibrancy of Sousse'the culinary scene.
+An excellent method of experiencing the vibrancy of Sousse'the food scene.

 Classic homes like Dar Antonia offer charming settings with authentic Tunisian meals.
-Coastal seafood restaurants give direct access to fresh seafood.
+Coastal seafood restaurants give direct access to new seafood.

 Look for restaurants with direct views of the sea or port for the freshest seafood.

-Inquire at the tourist information office for current event listings or special programming.
+Inquire at the information center for tourists for current event listings or special programming.

 Consider initiatives that support local economies and communities through tourism.